Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 WHAT EL SALVADOR IS ACTUALLY LIKE

-E l Salvador already uses the US dollar.
-Not a dollarized economy in the sense of "they accept it sometimes" -- the dollar has been the official currency since 2001, which means you land, pull cash from any ATM, and your mental math works instantly.
-No conversion anxiety, no watching exchange rates, no arriving with a wallet full of useless bills when you fly home.
-For Americans moving to El Salvador, this single fact changes the financial calculus more than almost anything else in the region.
-The other thing most people don't know: the country is the smallest in Central America yet has two coasts worth of Pacific surf, volcano hikes, and colonial towns packed into a footprint roughly the size of Massachusetts.
-The density is part of what makes it work logistically -- you are never more than a few hours from anything.
+E l Salvador already uses the US dollar, and not in the loose sense of accepting it sometimes.
+The dollar has been official currency since 2001, so you land, pull cash from any ATM, and your mental math works instantly.
+No conversion anxiety, no watching exchange rates, no wallet full of useless bills when you fly home.
+That single fact reshapes the financial calculation more than almost anything else in the region.
+The other thing most people miss: this is Central America's smallest country while holding two coasts' worth of Pacific surf, volcano hikes, and colonial towns inside a footprint roughly the size of Massachusetts.
+That density is part of what makes it work logistically, since you are never more than a few hours from anything.

-Living in El Salvador costs considerably less than living in the United States, though it is not the cheapest country in the region.
-A furnished one-bedroom apartment in a decent neighborhood of San Salvador runs between $400 and $700 per month.
-A sit-down meal at a local restaurant costs $3 to $7; a beer around $1.50.
-Budget-conscious expats report living comfortably on $1,200 to $1,500 per month including rent, while people who want air conditioning, a gym, and regular restaurant meals land closer to $2,000.
-Healthcare scores an 8 out of 10 here, which is notably strong for Central America -- private hospitals in San Salvador are legitimate, staffed by US and European-trained physicians, and affordable.
-The tax system is territorial, meaning income earned outside El Salvador is not taxed locally, which is a real structural benefit for remote workers and retirees.
-Bureaucracy for foreign residents has improved meaningfully since 2021, though patience with paperwork timelines is still required.
+Costs run considerably below the United States without making this the region's cheapest country.
+A decent San Salvador neighborhood rents a furnished one-bedroom for $400 to $700 monthly.
+Local restaurant meals run $3 to $7 and a beer about $1.50.
+Budget-conscious expats report living comfortably on $1,200 to $1,500 including rent, while anyone wanting air conditioning, a gym, and regular restaurant meals lands nearer $2,000.
+Healthcare scores 8 of 10, notably strong for Central America, with legitimate private hospitals in San Salvador staffed by US and European-trained physicians at affordable prices.
+The territorial tax system leaves income earned outside El Salvador untaxed locally, a real structural benefit for remote workers and retirees.
+Foreign-resident bureaucracy has improved meaningfully since 2021 while still requiring patience with paperwork timelines.

-Americans living in El Salvador tend to be surprised in both directions.
-The surf towns along the Pacific coast -- La Libertad, El Tunco, El Zonte -- have developed tight expat communities, and the lifestyle there can feel almost suspiciously easy to slot into.
-San Salvador itself is a functioning modern city with good restaurants, reliable internet, and malls that feel indistinguishable from the American suburbs many people left behind.
-The adjustment that catches people off guard is the safety question.
-The country's security situation has improved dramatically over recent years and it scores a 5 out of 10 on safety -- moderate, not alarming, but real.
-Most expats develop a practical set of habits: staying in known neighborhoods after dark, keeping a low profile about valuables, leaning on local knowledge rather than tourist instincts.
-Spanish is genuinely necessary here; English proficiency scores high nationally, but that EF index reflects urban, educated populations, and outside San Salvador and the major surf towns you will feel the gap quickly.
-The people who stay do so because the combination of dollar economy, low cost of living, warm climate, and genuine beach access is hard to replicate anywhere this close to a US flight.
+Surprises arrive in both directions.
+The Pacific surf towns, La Libertad and El Tunco and El Zonte, have developed tight expat communities where the lifestyle can feel almost suspiciously easy to slot into.
+San Salvador itself functions as a modern city with good restaurants, reliable internet, and malls indistinguishable from the American suburbs many people left.
+The adjustment that catches people off guard is safety, since the security situation has improved dramatically in recent years and now scores 5 of 10, moderate rather than alarming while remaining real.
+Most expats develop practical habits: staying in known neighborhoods after dark, keeping a low profile about valuables, leaning on local knowledge rather than tourist instincts.
+Spanish is genuinely necessary, since strong national English proficiency scores reflect urban educated populations, and outside San Salvador and the major surf towns you feel the gap quickly.
+The people who stay do so because a dollar economy, low costs, warm climate, and genuine beach access is hard to replicate anywhere this close to a US flight.

 COST OF LIVING SNAPSHOT